Final_Yanert_Concept_A_Map

-Conceptual Subdivision Design
+Conceptual Subdivision Designs

 The Denali Borough has been working to implement the Denali Borough Land Management Plan, which encompasses approximately 47,000 +/- acres of Municipal Land Entitlements from the State.
-The overarching intent for borough-owned land is to support uses that meet local needs, in particular uses not possible on land in other ownerships, including developed residential and commercial activities, local public facilities, and uses that expand local economic opportunities.
+The overarching intent for borough-owned land is to support uses that meet local needs, in particular uses not possible on land in other ownership, including developed residential and commercial activities, local public facilities, and uses that expand local economic opportunities.

 From the Denali Borough Land Management Plan: Goals for Use of Borough-Owned Land